usnistgov/trec-browser/browser/src/docs/trec5/overview.md

 {==

  For TREC-5, retrieval from corrupted data was studied through retrieval of single target  documents from a corpus which was corrupted by producing page images, corrupting the bit  maps, and applying OCR techniques to the results.
 In general, methods which attempted a probabilistic estimation of the original clean text fare better than methods which simply accept corrupted versions of the query text.

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

-- P. Kantor (Rutgers University)
+- P. Kantor, Rutgers University
-- E. Voorhees (National Institute of Standards and Technology)
+- E. Voorhees, National Institute of Standards and Technology (NIST)